Is relative risk the same as relative rate?

 For example: “The odds ratio is approximately the same as the relative risk if the outcome of interest is rare.

-READ ALSO: How accurate is the ELISA test for Lyme disease?
+READ ALSO: What is the nickname for Welsh people?

 How to explain relative risk?